Corruptions of Supervised Learning Problems: Typology and Mitigations: Conclusions

-We established a new taxonomy for Markovian corruption, yielding qualitative comparisons between corruption models in terms of the corruption hierarchy.
-To gain a deeper understanding of corruption, we analyzed their consequences by proving Data Processing Equalities for Bayes Risk.
+We established a new taxonomy for Markovian corruption of learning problems, yielding qualitative comparisons between corruption types in terms of their hierarchy.
+To gain a deeper understanding of corruption, we analyzed their consequences by proving Data Processing Equalities for Bayes risk.
 Given different possible factorizations of a corruption of the joint space, the learning problem is affected in different ways.
-Furthermore, we applied such equalities for obtaining loss correction formulas.
+Furthermore, we applied the equalities for obtaining loss correction formulas.
 Such an application is rather conventional, and usually leads to a proposed mitigation for the specific model considered.
-In this work, we do not propose any mitigation algorithm, but analyze the fundamental difference between label and attribute noise.
-The Data Processing Equality results together with the analysis carried on in Section \cref{sec:losscorrect} lead us to the following conclusions: \begin{itemize} \item Label and attribute corruption differ in how they change the learning problem.
-The former does not influence the model class; the latter changes model class and loss function in a generally non-disentangable way. \item Classical corrected learning (\gls*{cl}) is not an adequate paradigm to study general corruption.
-For cases involving non-identical attribute corruption, we introduce a more general setting named generalized corrected learning (\gls*{gcl}). \item Loss correction formulas for attribute corruptions require strong assumptions and involve an additional component, the expectation over the set of all $\tau \# h$ predictions.
-This implies a negative result, that suggests that standard loss corrections techniques do not guarantee generalization when dealing with attribute corruption. \end{itemize}
+This work does not propose any mitigation algorithm, but analyzes the fundamental difference between label and attribute corruption.
+The Data Processing Equality results together with the analysis carried out in Section \cref{sec:losscorrect} lead us to the following conclusions: \begin{itemize} \item Label and attribute corruption differ in how they change the learning problem.
+The former does not influence the model class; the latter changes model class and loss function in a way that generally cannot be disentangled. \item Classical corruption-corrected learning (\gls*{cl}) is not an adequate paradigm to study general corruption.
+For cases involving non-identical attribute corruption, we introduce a more general framework named generalized corruption-corrected learning (\gls*{gcl}). \item Loss correction formulas for attribute corruptions involve the notion of generalized loss and an expectation over the set of all $h \# \tau$ predictions.
+This suggests a \emph{negative} result, as standard loss correction techniques may not guarantee accurate learning when dealing with general attribute corruption. \end{itemize}